 Start with your overall goal.
 What do you want to accomplish with your business?

-For example, the women in my digital course, 90 Day Dream Biz, are after a 6 figure salary working less than 40 hours a MONTH.
+For example, someone is after a 6 figure salary working less than 40 hours a MONTH.

 That’s their overall goal, but then it’s broken into overall steps such as: